800G OSFP Guide: IHS vs RHS Selection for AI Data Centers

 The Eight-Lane Architecture

-Every 800G OSFP module uses eight electrical lanes running at 106.25 Gbaud with PAM4 (4-level Pulse Amplitude Modulation).
-This creates some interesting deployment flexibility:
+Every 800G OSFP module uses eight electrical lanes running at 106.25 Gbaud with PAM4 modulation.
+This creates interesting deployment flexibility:

 - 8×100G — Full 800G single-port operation

-This lane architecture is identical between IHS and RHS modules.
-The difference isn’t electrical — it’s entirely thermal and mechanical.
+💡 Critical insight: This lane architecture is 100% identical between IHS and RHS modules.
+The difference is purely thermal and mechanical.

 OSFP-IHS modules integrate the heat sink directly into the transceiver housing.
 When you look at an IHS module, you see aluminum or copper fins rising from the top surface — this is the thermal solution, built into the module itself.